Structure of K\"ahler foliations with negative transverse Ricci curvature: Introduction

-\begin{enumerate} \item The conclusions of Theorem \ref{T:A} do not necessarily hold if we only require the Ricci form to be only semi-negative.
+We give now some basic examples of transversely K\"ahler foliations which exhibit different behaviors when the assumptions \ref{A:Riccineg} or \ref{A:homor} are dropped. \begin{enumerate} \item Let $\F$ be a Riemannian foliation on a compact manifold~$X$.
+In general the leaves of the lifted foliation on the universal cover $\wtX$ are not necessarily closed. \item The conclusions of Theorem \ref{T:A} do not necessarily hold if we only require the Ricci form to be only semi-negative.
 Actually, it may happen that the topological closure of the leaves of a linear foliation on a complex torus are real hypersurfaces.
 In this setting, the natural transverse metric $\overline g$ is flat and the Ricci form $\gamma$ vanishes identically. \item For general transversely K\" ahler holomorphic foliations on compact K\" ahler manifolds, the dimension of the topological closure of the leaves is likely to vary.
 A simple instance of this phenomenon is the Riccati foliation constructed on a ruled surface $S$ over a curve $C$ of genus $g\geq 1$ by the datum of a dense representation

 In this situation, there exists exactly two closed leaves and the closure of the other leaves are Levi-Flat hypersurfaces.The natural transverse metric is induced by the Fubiny-study metric on $\mathbb P^1$ and thus coincides with its Ricci form.
 We don't know if this equidimensionality defect can occur when the Ricci form is semi-negative (but not quasi-negative). \item We cannot drop the homological orientability assumption, even if $X$ is complex and $\F$ is holomorphic.